yujiahu415/EZannot/README.md

 <p>&nbsp;</p>

-**3. Provides quantitative measures, such as area, pixel intensity, and so on, for each annotated object/region.**
+**3. Provides quantitative measures, such as area and pixel intensity, for each annotated object/region.**

    ![alt text](https://github.com/yujiahu415/EZannot/blob/main/Examples/Measurements.png?raw=true)

 <p>&nbsp;</p>

-**4. Completely free, and keeps your data 100% private since the annotation is done locally on your own computer.**
+**4. Completely free, and keeps your data private since the annotation is done locally on your computer.**

 <p>&nbsp;</p>